FISCO-BCOS/FISCO-BCOS-DOC/en/docs/design/parallel/dag.md

 ### 1.1 DAG

 An acyclic directed graph is called **D**irected **A**cyclic **G**raph, or DAG.
-In a batch of transactions, it can recognize the mutually exclusive resource to be occupied in each transaction, and make a transaction dependency DAG according to the sequence of transaction in block and the occupation relationship of multually exclusive resource.
-As the picture shows below, transaction with 0 in-degree (no dependent pre-order task) can be executed parallelly.
+In a batch of transactions, it can recognize the mutually exclusive resource to be occupied in each transaction, and make a transaction dependency DAG according to the sequence of transaction in block and the occupation relationship of mutually exclusive resource.
+As the picture shows below, transaction with 0 in-degree (no dependent pre-order task) can be executed in parallel.
 By topological sort based on the sequence of the initial transaction list in the left graphic, you can get transaction DAG in the right graphic.

 ![](../../../images/parallel/DAG.png)